 Keeps air fresh with powerful ventilation circulation that quickly and efficiently removes odors.
-LED, energy-efficient lights illuminate cooktop.
+LED, energy-efficient lights illuminate the cooktop.
 Three ventilation speeds can handle any cooking style.
 Chimney-style design.

 Some are disappointed that it doesn't come with a charcoal filter or deflector.